Radiology Technologist Schools and Careers in Nevada

 Projected Job Growth

-Employment of radiologic technologists and technicians in Nevada is projected to increase by 17.8% through 2028.5 This projected growth rate far outpaces the anticipated job growth rate for rad techs nationally, which is estimated at 9% over the same time period.5 According to the Bureau of Labor Statistics (BLS), as of 2019, approximately 1,210 radiologic technologists and technicians work in Nevada, earning an average annual salary of $71,460.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
-Graduates from radiologic technology programs in Nevada who are seeking employment may find opportunities at major hospitals including Sunrise Hospital and Medical Center in Las Vegas, Boulder City Hospital in Boulder City, and University Medical Center of Southern Nevada in Las Vegas.
-Rad tech may also find employment opportunities at medical institutions such as Carson Valley Medical Center in Gardnerville, Desert Radiology in Las Vegas, Great Basin Imaging in Carson City, and Pueblo Medical Imaging in Henderson.
+Employment of radiologic technologists and technicians in Nevada is projected to increase by 18.1% through 2030.5 This projected growth rate far outpaces the anticipated job growth rate for rad techs nationally, which is estimated at 8.6% over the same time period.5 According to the Bureau of Labor Statistics (BLS), as of 2022, approximately 1,850 radiologic technologists and technicians worked in Nevada, earning an average annual salary of $84,330.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
+Graduates from radiologic technology programs in Nevada who are seeking employment may find opportunities at major hospitals including Sunrise Hospital and Medical Center, Boulder City Hospital, and University Medical Center of Southern Nevada.
+Rad techs may also find employment opportunities at medical institutions such as Steinberg Diagnostic Medical Imaging, Nevada Imaging Centers, and Desert Radiology.

 Nevada Radiologic Technologist Salary by Metro Area